Onaabani-giizis (Hard Crust on the Snow Moon); March 19, 2018

 Wiinabozho, who never before in his life had been so tired and humiliated, as he stumbled ahead on the shore, started to laugh!
 He said, Waahowaa!
 We’re going to have some mino-moozowiiyaas (good moose meat) today! – Ishte!
 Gaawiin ningodano Wiinabozh – Aha!
 I don’t think so Wiinabozho!
 Ay ay ay!
 Nibagandiz!
 I am a stupid!
 What will Nookomis say!
 Ay ay ay!
 What will Nookomis say!

-Above illustration: Wiinabozho inside the Moose head - Detail of Carl Ray's “Nanabush Catches the Eagle” (1972), acrylic on board
+Above illustration: Wiinabozho inside the Moose head - Detail of Jackson Beardy's “Nanabush Catches the Eagle” (1972), acrylic on board.

 The Angry Bear